Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

-Even family members of workers exposed to asbestos can get it from secondary exposure.
+Family members of workers exposed to asbestos can develop it from secondary exposure.
 Secondary exposure is the most common way women are exposed to asbestos, affecting about 44% of women compared to 3% of men.

 Get Your Free Mesothelioma Guide